 We've lived in a van between Bellambi beach and every break to Noosa Heads on one long east coast surf safari.
-As well as camping out the back of the GPC jeep in some of the parks and hidden spots closer to home when the swell direction demands it.
+As well as camping out the in back of the GPC jeep, as well as some of the parks and hidden spots closer to home when the swell direction demands it.
 From the staycation authority to the campsite renegade we want to share with you the beach breaks and the spots along the Illawarra that will be worth pulling up that bumper.

 Everyone does it differently.
 Next to our HQ there is a beach front car park that sees everything from the standard tourist hire van, the tradie-style van combo, the family van, the luxe top of the range surf van to the hippy mega-bus.
 We salute you and the great vibes you bring.

-If you are looking to explore the pacific coast, here are a few of the best surf beaches on the NSW south coast next to the best campsites near Sydney within an hours drive.
+If you are looking to explore the lower east side of Australia's pacific coast, here are a few of the best surf beaches on the NSW south coast next to the best campsites near Sydney within an hours drive.
 No van, no worries.
 These sites are still some of the best campsites for motorcyclists in NSW for those seeking dryer adventures along the Grand Pacific Drive touring route looking to squeeze the most out of that down time.

 Royal National Park: -